 Ibuprofen Gel is available without a prescription as either 5% or 10% strength.
 These treatments are suitable for use by adults, the elderly and children over the age of 12 years.

 How does Ibuprofen Gel work?

 Ibuprofen is very effective against pain and inflammation because it blocks a substance in your body known as cyclo-oxygenase (COX).
-By inhibiting the action of COX, your body stops producing certain chemicals, some of these are called prostaglandins, which are produced when your body gets injured or contract certain diseases that then create the sensation of pain and inflammation.
+By inhibiting the action of COX, your body stops producing certain chemicals, some of these are called prostaglandins, which are produced when your body gets injured or contracts certain diseases that then create the sensation of pain and inflammation.
 Because Ibuprofen blocks these chemicals, your pain and inflammation are reduced.

 Alternatives to Ibuprofen Gel

-Pain and inflammation, whatever its cause, can be debilitating, making enjoying daily activities hard work, but with the right management, this can help you can get back to living your life.
+Pain and inflammation, whatever their cause, can be debilitating, making enjoying daily activities hard work, but with the right management, this can help you can get back to living your life.
 This is why at The Independent Pharmacy we stock a range of oral and topical pain-relieving treatments to suit our customer's needs.

 Non-prescription alternative treatments include:

 - Oral painkillers - paracetamol, ibuprofen, aspirin or Solpadeine